merces/bashacks/doc/source/string.rst

 String
 =======

-in this section, you are see funcions for manipulate string.
+In this section, you are see funcions for string manipulate.

 bh_asc2dec